 It’s possible to edit the whole post as raw HTML, but many people prefer the ability to add HTML to select blocks within the layout.
 Do this by clicking into the block in question, hitting the context menu to the right of the toolbar, and selecting Edit as HTML.
 Simple as that!

 Bear in mind that Gutenberg runs validation for its blocks, so anything which you insert as raw HTML which WordPress doesn’t consider a valid part of that block will be stripped.

-That just about wraps up our quick introduction to the Gutenberg editor in WordPress.
-Thank you for watching, and I’ll see you in the next one!
+That just about wraps up our quick introductory tutorial for the Gutenberg editor in WordPress.
+Thank you for watching, read on for more Gutenberg tutorials and resources, and I’ll see you in the next one!